fastai/fastpages/_dev_tools/README.md

 ## Background

 This directory has various scripts that make it easier for your to contribute to `fastpages`, by enabling you to test and preview changes locally.
-These dev tools heavily rely on Docker, since `fastpages` uses these depdenciences:
+These dev tools heavily rely on Docker, since `fastpages` uses these dependencies:

 - [fastai/nbdev](https://github.com/fastai/nbdev): used to convert notebooks to blog posts.  `nbdev` serves as a wrapper around [jupyter/nbconvert](https://github.com/jupyter/nbconvert) that provides additional features that are useful for blogging.
 - [pandoc](https://pandoc.org/index.html): used to convert Microsoft Word documents (*.docx) into blog posts.